cantel/faser-daq/scripts/RunControl/README.md

 - `serverlog_location_name`: the path to the server log file.
 - `timeout_session_expiration_mins` : (default: 120) Time after which the user is logged out of the session
 - `timeout_interlock_secs` : (default: 120) Time before the control of the rcgui by a user is lifted (if the user does not take any action on it)
-- `LOGOUT_URL`: Link used to log out of your CERN account
 - `timeout_rootCommands_secs`: timeout for the individual root commands
 - `persistent_notification_delay` : time between two mattermost reminders (in seconds)
 - `ok_alerts` : if mattermost "ok" alerts are sent when a module goes into normal state.